With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreOhio Mentor is a mental health center in Cincinnati, Ohio, located at 2330 Kemper Lane, 45206 zip code.
 Ohio Mentor provides outpatient treatment.
-Ohio Mentor offers cognitive behavioral therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Ohio Mentor offers individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
 More services available at Ohio Mentor include case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.